nikhiludgirkar/TestVagrantAssignment/README.md

 How to run?
 In order to run this utility run testng.xml or pom.xml

-The results can be viewed test-output/Report/test/TestVagrantTest.html
+The results can be viewed in test-output/Report/test/TestVagrantTest.html

 How to use this utility?
 You can configure the acceptable range of difference between weather parameters of api and UI in application.properties with value against each one.